2024-CMPU9010-GROUP-3/PROJECT/Backend/readme.md

 # Backend

+This is a commit to test our GitHub actions implementation.

 This is a backend written in Go using the net/http package of the standard library.
 The server is equipped with a middleware that will log the URL, status code and response time of any request to std out.

 ## Usage